 Sets: Loser of the fewest number of sets

 Games: Loser of the fewest number of games

 A Coin Toss

-A player is eligible to progress to championship level below National Championships if that player played in at least two (2) matches during the entire season the team qualified for Adult 18 & Over, Adult 40 & Over and Adult 55 & Over leagues, its local league season and two (2) matches for Mixed Doubles.
-A maximum of one default received by a player during local league competition shall count as one of the matches played. †Retired matches shall count toward advancing for all players involved in both USTA League Divisions.
-In order to advance out of local leagues to Combo Doubles and Tri Level State Championships a player must have participated in one (1) match with one default counting.† The following leagues may have invitational championships with no local league play required:† Adult 40 & Over †2.5, Adult 55 & Over Level 9.0, Adult 65 & Over, Mixed Doubles 55 & Over, Mixed Doubles 18 & Over Level 10.0, Combo Doubles 18 & Over Level 9.5, Combo Doubles 65 & Over and Tri-Level 55 & Over.
+In the Adult and Mixed Division, a player is eligible to progress to championship level below National Championships if that player has played on the same team in at least two (2) matches at the same NTRP level in the same Age Group during its local league season.
+A maximum of one default received by a player during local league competition shall count for advancing.
+Retired matches shall count toward advancing for all players involved in both USTA League Divisions 2.03A(3).
+In order to advance out of local leagues to Combo Doubles and Tri Level Championships a player must have participated in one (1) match with one default counting.

 Teams entered in the State Championships that withdraw after the state entry deadline will be subject to a fine of $75 per person payable to ATA.
 Any team that defaults a court throughout the championship is also subject to the $75 fine unless excused by the tournament committee.
 Said players will be ineligible to compete in any USTA league, including Tri-Level and Combo Doubles leagues, until the fine is paid.
 Appeals may be submitted to the chairman of the Adult League Committee within one week of the said championship.
 All entry fees will be forfeited.

 Section V: Grievance Procedures